 - 1. The Executive Board of the Action Committees shall be composed of the Action Committee Chairs, the Action Committee Trustee, and the Director of Student Programming.
 The President of the Association shall be an ex officio member of the Executive Board, empowered to break ties when necessary in voting. - 2.
 The Executive Board shall meet in conjunction with all general meetings of the Action Committees and Issue Response Groups, and in addition shall meet two (2) times yearly in conjunction with the Executive Committee of the Board of Trustees, in order to monitor the function and effectiveness of the Action Committees and Issue Response Groups. - 3.
 The Executive Board shall be responsible for these areas: - a.
 Projects - 1.
 Allocation of funding and other resources to projects within each Action Committee. - 2.
 Monitoring of function of Action Committee projects. - 3.
 Coordination of a report of all project status for the Action Committees and Issue Response Groups and the Board of Trustees at every meeting. - 4.
-Assistance with the development of inter-Action Committee projects. - b.
+Assistance with the development of inter-Action Committee projects. - 5.
+Evaluation and selection of applicants to the Local Project Grant Program.
+The Executive Board will also be responsible for sending response letters to each applicant and communicating this information with the appropriate Regional and Premedical Trustees within two weeks of local project grant selection.
+(2004) - b.
 Programming - 1.
 Coordinate overall Action Committee programming for the Annual Meeting. - 2.
 Contact and coordinate programming by the Action Committees and Issue Response Groups at regional workshops. - 3.
 Allocate funds for programming and activities at the Annual Meeting. - 4.
-Advertise and oversee elections of new Chairs and Project Coordinators at the Annual Meeting. - c.
+Advertise and oversee elections of new Action Committee Chairs and Coordinators at the Annual Meeting.
+(2004) - c.
 Communications - 1.
-Establish and maintain a Action Committee/Issue Response Group network for use in quick dissemination of information. - 2.
-Contact with each Project Coordinator and Committee Chair before meetings to identify urgent needs or complaints. - 3.
+Establish and maintain an Action Committee/Issue Response Group network for use in quick dissemination of information.

+- 2. Contact with each Action Committee Coordinator before meetings to identify urgent needs or complaints.
+(2004) - 3.
 Overall coordination of submissions to The New Physician. - 4.
 Oversight of the publication of individual Action Committee newsletters. - 5.
 Facilitating creation of new Interest Groups and Issue Response Groups when necessary.